yizerozhuang/yizerozhuang.github.io/index.md

 # Welcome

-This is my personal website built with Jekyll on GitHub Pages using the Hacker theme.
+This is my personal website

-- I write about things I'm learning in the **Blog**.
-- I share snapshots in **Photos**.
-- Find my background in **Resume**.

-Thanks for visiting!
+Thanks for visiting, and In case I don't you, good morning, good afternoon and good night